sf-kiwi-cpat/OmniChannelAutoLogin/README.md

    - Calls Apex method `checkActivePresence()` to query UserServicePresence for records where `UserId = current user` and `IsCurrentState = true`
    - If an active presence record exists, auto-login is skipped
    - If no active presence exists, waits for the configured delay, then attempts auto-login
+   - If `inputStatusId` is not set, calls Apex method `getAwayStatusId()` to lookup the first ServicePresenceStatus with `IsAway = true`
+   - Uses the found away status ID, or falls back to a default if none is found
    - Ensures refresh and new windows are supported, without overriding the previous Omni-Channel state.

 2. **On Status Change Events**: